abhi3700/My_Learning_Solana/faqs.md

 ![](./img/instruction.png)

 Dapp send serialized program params and account info to Solana node, Solana node find the related on-chain programs and send the data to the program, then the program deserialize it and execute the command using the params.

+> NOTE: if one of the instructions fails, then the whole transaction gets reverted.
+Same as EOSIO.

 ### Q. What is Solana account?
 How is it executed?
 Every Solana account/program has these on-chain resources: __RAM__, __file__, __CPU(Compute budget)__, etc.